cameronkc/DF-GROUP2-REPO/README.md

 # Tiffany will be demonstrating Malware Analysis #

-# Jacob will be demonstrating
+# Jacob will be demonstrating Memory Analysis#

 # Cameron will be demonstrating Data Analysis #